NFL 7-round mock draft: Detroit Lions pick up Malik Willis, this Georgia star

 Reid envisions Watson pairing nicely with new free agent addition DJ Chark.

-"Watson is a 6-foot-4 receiver who could be the X receiver while Brown occupies the slot and Chark plays the Z," Reid writes.
-"Perimeter pass-catchers are near the top of the Lions' list of holes.
+"Watson is a 6-foot-4 receiver who could be the X receiver while (Amon-Ra St.) Brown occupies the slot and Chark plays the Z," Reid writes.
+"Perimeter pass-catchers are near the top of the Lions' list of holes."

 [ Lions WR DJ Chark 'feels good to be wanted' after signing free agency deal ]

-Purdue's 6-2 receiver David Bell, who caught 93 passes for 1,286 yards, will be the Lions' second pick of the third round (No. 97), according to Reid.
+Purdue's 6-2 receiver David Bell, who caught 93 passes for 1,286 yards, will be the Lions' second pick of the third round (No. 97 overall), according to Reid.

 Other projected Lions draftees include Nebraska safety JoJo Domann at No. 177, Texas cornerback Josh Thompson four picks later and Appalachian State linebacker D'Marco Jackson (No. 217)